rdkls/gps-tracker-server/README.md

 # GPS Tracker Server #
-A basic python server for managing GPS Tracker Devices.
+A basic system for managing GPS Tracker Devices.

 Currently only looking at Coban TK102, since that's what I have.

+There are 2 parts
+- device_gateway, which GPS devices talk to
+- rest api, for web & mobile access

+Currently the device gateway handles initialization, heartbeat, and location request/response

+The REST API is a quick throwup using EVE and its mongoengine extension

 ## System Requirements ##
 * python